KyryloKuzyk/PrimeTween/README.md

 ```

 ### Async/await
 And the last method is awaiting tweens and sequences using the **async/await** pattern.
-All three sequencing methods produce the same result, so choose one that best suits your use case.
+Async/await is a great tool to prevent the callback hell in your code.
 ```csharp
 async void AsyncMethod() {
     Tween.PositionX(transform, endValue: 10f, duration: 1.5f);